Is there an application deadline?

 Does Anderson offer an Early Admissions Program (EAP)?

 In the traditional sense, no. Being that Anderson University has rolling admission, the application for admission typically opens in July with first decisions being made in September.

 What are the transfer admission requirements?

-Does Anderson Offer a Dual Enrollment Program?
+Does Anderson University offer a Dual Enrollment Program?

 Yes.
 College courses are taken here during the junior or senior year of high school.
 High school and college credit is given.
 The student can use the college credits toward an Anderson University degree or have them transferred to another university.
-Students must be able to attend classes in person to take dual enrollment courses.

-Are internships, cooperatives and study abroad available?
+Are internships, cooperatives, and study abroad available?